ansible-collections/cisco.nxos/README.md

 This collection includes [network resource modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html).

-### Using modules from the Cisco NXOS collection in your playbooks
+### Using modules from the Cisco NX-OS collection in your playbooks

 You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `cisco.nxos.nxos_l2_interfaces`.
-The following example task replaces configuration changes in the existing configuration on a Cisco NXOS network device, using the FQCN:
+The following example task replaces configuration changes in the existing configuration on a Cisco NX-OS network device, using the FQCN:

 ```yaml
 ---